-- negotiation and execution of a term sheet; - · on-site visits: - interviews with management, employees, customers and vendors; - · review of loan documents and material contracts, as applicable; - obtaining background checks on all principals/partners/founders; - · completing customer and supplier calls; - review tax and accounting issues related to a contemplated capital structure; - developing a financial model with sensitivity analysis that includes a management case, expected case and downside case: - receiving third party reports such as environmental, appraisal and consulting reports, as applicable.
+- · negotiation and execution of a term sheet; - · on-site visits: - · interviews with management, employees, customers and vendors; - review of loan documents and material contracts, as applicable; - obtaining background checks on all principals/partners/founders; - · completing customer and supplier calls; - review of tax and accounting issues related to a contemplated capital structure; - · developing a financial model with sensitivity analysis that includes a management case, expected case and downside case; - receiving third party reports such as environmental, appraisal and consulting reports, as applicable.

 Monitoring MCC Advisors views active portfolio monitoring as a vital part of our investment process.
-MCC Advisors utilizes a proprietary portfolio monitoring system, Asset Management System ("AMS"), which maintains a centralized, dynamic electronic reporting system which houses, organizes and archives all portfolio data by investment.
+MCC Advisors utilizes a best-practice investment management system called Black Mountain ("BMS"), which maintains a centralized, dynamic electronic reporting system which houses, organizes and archives all portfolio data by investment.
 This is the primary system that tracks all changes to investment terms and conditions.
-AMS produces a report for each investment within the portfolio by summarizing the investment's general information, terms and structure, financial performance, covenant package, history of events and call notes.
-Each month, the previous month reports are archived and an updated report is created.
+On a quarterly basis, the asset management team produces a report from BMS for each investment within the portfolio by summarizing the investment's general information, terms and structure, financial performance, covenant package, and business updates.
 This feature enables MCC Advisors to track the history of every investment, while maintaining access to the most recent reporting information available, ensuring accurate reporting of the investment.